 Google Assistant vs Alexa

 At a glance, Google Assistant and Amazon Alexa are very similar.
 Both allow users to interact with simple voice commands, and there’s plenty of crossover between the types of typical actions — or skills as Amazon calls them — that can be issued, ranging from weather forecasts to streaming music.
-Even the first party hardware is very similar, ranging from the small bedside Echo Dot and Google Nest Mini speakers up to larger more powerful living room options.

 Just like Google, Amazon is also positioning Alexa as an option for third-party speakers and smart display manufacturers.
 Alexa already has a large ecosystem of hardware that encompasses speakers, TVs, vehicle infotainment systems, and even smart mirrors and bathtubs.
 It’s Google that’s actually playing catch up in terms of product portfolio size and partner support, but the company is closing the gap.

-However there are some major differences between how the two ecosystems operate and the type of functionality that they’re trying to offer.
+However, there are some major differences between how the two ecosystems operate and the type of functionality that they’re trying to offer.
 Most notably is that Google can operate on smartphones and in the home, while Alexa is mostly tied to smart home products.
 Assistant is primarily designed to be used on a handset, keeping track of your calendar, route to work, and other little bits of information.
 You can download Alexa on your phone from the Play Store, but the experience isn’t all that great.

 Perhaps the best way to think about the differences between the two is that Alexa is prominently a smart home hub and a way to interact with other services, such as ordering a pizza.
 Google Assistant, on the other hand, is much closer to a PA, keeping track of the little details you might need throughout your day.
-Although the lines do blur once you start using Assistant in smart home products, and there’s still more similarities than differences between what the two can do.
+Although the lines do blur once you start using Assistant in smart home products, and there are still more similarities than differences between what the two can do.